Medicare Part B Premium Reimbursement Benefit

 What is the Medicare Part B Reimbursement Benefit?

 Most older Americans who are eligible for Medicare have enrolled for Part B, the portion of Medicare that covers physician and medical services.
 Enrollment is voluntary, and the monthly premium is deducted from your Social Security check.

-The ArcelorMittal VEBA (formerly the ISG VEBA) has, in past years, reimbursed eligible VEBA Beneficiaries and spouses for a portion of their Medicare Part B premiums paid during the 12 month period from July, 2015 through June 2016.
+The ArcelorMittal VEBA (formerly the ISG VEBA) intends to reimburse eligible VEBA Beneficiaries and spouses for a portion of their Medicare Part B premiums paid during the 12 month period from July, 2019 through June, 2020.

 Do I need to send in a copy of my Medicare Health Identification Card?